Who Does Martyn's Law Apply To?

 The Security Industry Authority (SIA).

-Civil penalties up to £10,000 (standard) and up to £18m or 5% of worldwide revenue (enhanced/events), plus potential daily penalties for ongoing non-compliance.
-Some criminal offences also apply.
+Civil penalties up to £10,000 (standard) and up to £18m or 5% of worldwide revenue (enhanced/events), plus daily penalties for ongoing non-compliance and restriction notices that can prevent a venue opening or an event proceeding.
+Senior individuals at enhanced-tier organisations face personal criminal liability of up to two years' imprisonment for breaches involving consent, connivance or neglect.

 Ready to ensure your compliance?